 Your tour includes the Silver Leaf Service on the Rocky Mountaineer train, however, you may wish to upgrade to the double-decker Gold Leaf Dome carriage with its panoramic wrap-round windows that make you feel right in the middle of the breathtaking scenery!
 Gold Leaf guests also have access to the open-air observation vestibule at the end of each carriage.
 Impeccable service is complimented with 3-course gourmet dining in the lower-level dining room.

 Choose from a wide range of shore excursions

 During your cruise, you may wish to add on glacier helicopter flights, bear and whale-watching, fishing, kayaking, hiking and even dog-sledding.
 These shore excursions are bookable locally.

-Travel with us on 5th July 2019 or 3rd July 2020 to experience the greatest rodeo on earth!
+Travel with us on 3rd July 2020 to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!